Biomedical Engineering, Engineering, Life sciences, Entrepreneurship.

 As a child, I wanted to become an astronomer.

 My interests, outside of academics, are quite varied but there are two hobbies which have always been a part of my life.
 These are: sports and cooking!
-I enjoy both watching and participating in sports.
+I enjoy both watching and participating in sports as well as staying active in the gym.
 But by far, my favorite has to be track, because I have been sprinting since the 2nd grade.
-Another one of my most notable hobbies is cooking.
-I’ve even been told that my pasta deserves to be the feature dish on a restaurant menu, so I guess I’m pretty good.
+At Duke, I am also involved in Duke Students of the Caribbean where I am the programming chair of the executive board and the National Society of Black Engineers.

 I really enjoy the sense of community and collaboration that being a SPIRE fellow provides.
 It is great to have a network of individuals who are pursuing similar fields and can relate to you on a variety of different levels.
 Being a SPIRE fellow also provides numerous advantages and resources which are ultimately beneficial during your time at Duke.